suncoast-devs/handbook/curriculum/front-end/react-i/assignments/party-like-its-1989.md

 ### Adventure Mode

-- [ ] Sort the films by release date, rather than as they appear in the file.
+- [ ] Sort the films by release date, rather than as they appear in the file.'
+- [ ] Add a search bar that filters down the shown results.
+Note that is not making a new API call, just `filter`ing the current list
 - [ ] Display the release date in a formatted manner, e.g. "May 24th", rather than `1989-05-24`. _HINT:_ moment.js or date-fns

 ### Epic Mode